 - OneLook Thesaurus: input single words or phrases

-And finally, here are my anti-rules for writing.
-Remember, it’s okay to blog your way.
+And finally, remember, it’s okay to blog your way.
 Blogging should be fun, so enjoy it!